 Knights Road – Mark Knights, journalist EDP who in 1887 wrote the much-loved (by historians) “Highways and Byeways of Old Norwich”, which was a ‘a descriptive ramble through Conisford, the new Burg, Westwick, Northwic and Tokethorpe, Wymer and the Liberty of the Prior and down the Wensum.
 I really should make a bit of time to head off to the Heritage Centre and have a proper look at it as it sounds like it would be right up my street!

 Lefroy Road – William Lefroy was the Dean of Norwich for 20 years as well as being an overseer of extensive restoration work at the Cathedral.
 Little did he know his name would become the home of an entirely different set of Towers.
 None of the original homes along Lefroy Road survive after being demolished in the 1980’s.

-Losinga Crescent – Herbert de Losinga invited to England from Normandy by King William Rufus, He became first Bishop of Norwich, Founded the Norwich School and the Lazar House Leper Hospital (pictured above) some time before his death in July 1119.
+Losinga Crescent – Herbert de Losinga invited to England from Normandy by King William Rufus, He became first Bishop of Norwich, founded the Norwich School and the Lazar House Leper Hospital (pictured earlier above) some time before his death in July 1119.
 He was buried before the high altar of Norwich Cathedral.